 [Regulation 25A inserted: Gazette 12 Sep 2003 p.
 4078-9; amended: Gazette 28 Jun 2004 p.
 2457; 7 Oct 2005 p.
 4518-19.]

 25B.
-Records to be kept of work carried out
+Records to be kept of persons under general direction and control or supervision

-(1) A licensed plumbing contractor must keep a record relating to plumbing work carried out under his or her general direction and control or supervised by him or her.
+(1) A licensed plumbing contractor (the primary contractor) must keep a record of —

+(a) each licensed plumbing contractor or tradesperson who carries out, or supervises the carrying out of, plumbing work under the primary contractor’s general direction and control; and

+(b) each apprentice, pre-apprentice or holder of a provisional tradesperson’s licence who carries out plumbing work under the supervision of —

+(i) the primary contractor; or

+(ii) a licensed plumbing contractor or tradesperson who supervises the carrying out of the work under the primary contractor’s general direction and control.

 Penalty for this subregulation: a fine of $5 000.

-(2) A record required by subregulation (1) must be in an approved form and must show —
+(2) The record must be in an approved form and must show —

-(a) the full name of each licensee, apprentice or pre-apprentice involved in the carrying out of the work; and
+(a) the full name of the licensee, apprentice or pre-apprentice; and

 (b) the residential or business address of that person; and